sunnymoon/presentation_linkare_day/readme.md

 The objective of this presentation is to showcase a set of modern tools that significantly accelerate the development and deployment of applications.
 By leveraging integrated development environments, automation, and container platforms, developers can streamline their workflows and deliver faster, more efficiently.

 Demo App: Loty
 To demonstrate these tools in action, we'll build a simple application called Loty - Linkarean of the year.
-The backend will be developed using Quarkus, a lightweight, Kubernetes-native Java framework—while the frontend will be created with Vue.js, a progressive JavaScript framework.
+The backend will be developed using Quarkus, a lightweight, Kubernetes-native Java framework—while the frontend will be created with Vue, a progressive JavaScript framework.
 This demo will focus on simplicity and speed to highlight the power of these tools.

 ## Presentation Structure – 4 Key Parts